A National Partnership That Betters Our Communities and Helps Our Brothers Live Lives of Excellence

 Delt advocating on Capitol Hill

 Delta Tau Delta is a valued partner of JDRF having raised more than $1.6M since 2012.
 In recognition of the impact, Delt has had on making life better for people living with T1D, the Fraternity will be honored as a sponsor at the 2019 Children’s Congress.
 In addition, JDRF invites two Delt undergraduates to attend the event.
 Representatives from Delt will gain a better understanding of JDRF, T1D and how advocacy works on Capitol Hill.

 If you have a connection to T1D, JDRF and/or the desire to learn more about government relations and public policy you are encouraged to apply.
 Representatives will attend events, learn, network, interact with children living with T1D and help Delta Tau Delta advocate for JDRF.
 Use the form to the right to apply.

-The application period closes on May 15.
 Final delegate selections will be made by June 1.